September 24, 2020

 Sharing the Game With Friends and Family

-After some very challenging months, we are all now enjoying the perks of summertime golf.
+After some very challenging months, we are all now enjoying the perks of fall golf.

 In taking stock of the situation, we more appreciate and realize how smart and fortunate we are to have chosen a sport that is proving to be such a great outlet in the midst of a pandemic.